kamilburda/batcher/dev/_pages/Examples.md

 ## How do I export only group layers at the top level?

-1. Uncheck the `Layers` constraint.
+1. Uncheck the `Layers` condition.
-2. Add the `Group layers` constraint.
+2. Add the `Group layers` condition.
-3. Add the `Top-level` constraint.
+3. Add the `Top-level` condition.

 ## How do I reverse the order of the exported images/layers?